Order of Visit: High Point # 48

 Chef Rostyn cooking us dinner (Photo credit: Chad Erickson)

 As I drifted off to sleep I felt some minor disappointment.
-I’d really hoped to see some mountain goats up on Froze-to-Death Plateau, especially after seeing so many other highpointers’ pictures of them.
+I’d hoped to see some mountain goats up on Froze-to-Death Plateau, especially after seeing so many other highpointers’ pictures of them.
 But maybe the rain and the dogs were keeping them at bay.
 At least we got ourselves a rainbow as the sun started to set into the mountains to our west.
 Tomorrow would be a new day.

 Rainbow views during dinner